idexus/CodeMarkup-WinUI/README.md

 # In Your Project

-__CodeMarkup for WinUI__ replaces some standard WinUI classes by subclassing them and adding new constructors, which e.g. enables hot reload functionality.
+__CodeMarkup for WinUI__ replaces some standard WinUI classes by subclassing them and adding new constructors and `IEnumerable` interface implementation.
 To use CodeMarkup controls in your projects, you need to include the `using CodeMarkup.WinUI.Controls` statement inside your app namespace.

 ```cs
 namespace ExampleApp;